Conditions Anthrax

 What is anthrax?

 Anthrax is a rare but dangerous infectious disease caused by bacteria.
+In the past, it was known by several different names, including splenic fever, malignant edema and woolsorters’ disease.
 The disease is called “anthrax” since the pathogen is called Bacillus anthracis.
 This name comes from the Greek and means “coal”.
-This is a reference to the fact that the spleen or other affected areas turn black from the disease.
+This refers to the black skin lesions that occur with cutaneous anthrax.

 Depending on the part of the body where anthrax occurs, there are four different variants: